jarny/iscandar/Readme.md

 Expression matrix in the usual format of genes as row ids and sample ids as columns.
 Note that user can only search for gene expression if the gene occurs as a row id in this matrix.
 So if gene ids are used, the user has to use the same ids for search.
 Also note that larger this matrix is, the larger the report will be in size and longer the loading time, as this takes up the vast majority of the data.

 ### genesets.txt
-List of gene sets in 3 column table format, where first column is the name of the gene set, second is the list of genes joined by comma, and third is the mean expression value of the gene set for each cell joined by comma (so these should match the ordering of the sample ids in pca.txt).
+Gene sets enable Iscandar to show mean expression of all gene in a gene set for each sample.
+This file contains a list of gene sets in 3 column table format, where first column is the name of the gene set, second is the list of genes joined by comma, and third is the mean expression value of the gene set for each cell joined by comma (so these should match the ordering of the sample ids in pca.txt).
 Note that genes here can actually be different to the row ids of expression matrix, as the report does not compute the mean expression values but just uses the values supplied in the 3rd column.

 ### metadata.txt
 Description of the dataset in a two column table format. "name" key is the only required key, used by the app.

 ### pca.txt
 pca coordinates used by the report to show pca, in Nx2 format table, where N=number of samples.
 Note that ordering of sample ids in this data frame will be assumed for all lists requring sample id list.
+Even though this is called pca, it can be some other coordinates, such as MDS - just make a note in analysisMetadata.txt.

 ### sampleGroupItems.txt
 Contains names of sample groups and which items belong to each sample group, as well as what colour to use for each item in the sample group.
-A 'sampleGroup' is some grouping of samples, such as celltype, timepoint, etc. And each sample group will comprise of the items specified in the second column.
+A 'sampleGroup' is some experimental grouping of samples, such as celltype, timepoint, etc. And each sample group will comprise of the items specified in the second column.
 Note that same ordering of the items here will be used to draw each trace for that sample group in the report.

 ### samples.txt
 Mapping of sample ids to sample group items.
 Ensure that column headers here match sample group names found in sampleGroupItems.txt.